 Thanks so much for sharing about the launch of Wasteland to Pureland with your communities.
 Here are some suggestions for how to talk about the book launch on social media and in your newsletters.

 Social Media Suggestions:

 - We have some major challenges ahead of us, personally and globally: how do we find a sense of peace amidst environmental degradation, unsustainable resource consumption, and a growing gap between rich and poor?
 How do we work with suffering in ourselves and those around us?
 My good friends and master teachers, Doug Duncan and Catherine Pawasarat, explore this question in their new book Wasteland to Pureland.
 Watch the book trailer here: https://youtu.be/l4WbuxzJfS4

 - Few people want to join a convent or monastery, or to become a monk or nun.
 But if you still have a spiritual aspiration, how can your daily life become part of your practice?
 Dharma Teachers Doug Duncan and Catherine Pawasarat assert that ‘What we work with carries us to God’.
 How?
 Find out in their new book, ‘Wasteland to Pureland’.
 Here’s a recent interview: https://youtu.be/tvWkGtiCLvA

 - Rather than retreat from uncertainty and busyness of our modern world, how do we find greater fulfillment and global connection?
 Today, in honor of the International Day of Peace, my good friends and master teachers, Doug Duncan and Catherine Pawasarat, explore this question in their new book Wasteland to Pureland.
 The book is available on special, along with inspiring bonus gifts.
-Get a copy here: http://bit.ly/Pureland/
+Get a copy here: https://bit.ly/Pureland/

 - Interested in transforming your life?
 Wasteland to Pureland is the new book by Buddhist teachers Doug Duncan and Catherine Pawasarat, founders of Clear Sky Meditation Center in British Columbia.
 If you head on over to buy their book today, you’ll receive bonus gifts to celebrate the launch.
 Highly recommended – https://bit.ly/Pureland/